EGI-Federation/documentation/content/en/users/getting-started/_index.md

 Some services require the use of X.509 certificates for user authentication and authorisation.
 These use [VOMS](https://italiangrid.github.io/voms/index.html) for managing VO membership.
-Learn about how to get certificates and join a VOMS based Virtual Organisation in the [HTC getting started guide](../htc/getting-started).
+Learn about how to get certificates and join a VOMS based Virtual Organisation in the [Check-in documentation](../check-in/voms).